This Land Delightful Doodles

 This Land Delightful Doodles, with the help of our Doodle families, tracks the lifetime health of our dogs.

-Health disorder and pedigree information is added to Functional Dog Data for each of our Petite Doodles starting with their early DNA testing results by four weeks of age.
+Health disorder and pedigree information is added to Functional Dog Data for each of our Petite Doodles starting with their early DNA testing results at four weeks of age.

 Functional Dog Data (FDD) is a platform for dog registries, breeding co-operatives, and other organizations to store health and pedigree information.
-We use the results to identify areas of needed improvement, including health disorders that appear more than the statistical average of the entire population of dogs.
-This helps us with screening procedures, and with determining how and if to breed any given dog.
+We use their data to identify areas of needed improvement, including health disorders that appear more frequently than the statistical average of the entire population of dogs.
+This helps us with health disorder screening procedures, and with determining how and if to breed any given dog.

-After our puppies leave for their permanent homes, we send a yearly survey asking our Doodle families to voluntarily provide their dog's veterinary visit results for the prior year - we enter this information into the Functional Dog Database where it can help us and other breeders to improve the lifespan, healthspan, and welfare of the dogs we all love and care for.
+After our puppies go to their permanent homes, we send a yearly survey asking our Doodle families to voluntarily provide their dog's veterinary visit results for the prior year - we enter this information into the Functional Dog Database where it can help us and other breeders to improve the lifespan, healthspan, and welfare of the dogs we all love and care for.

 Our best and most potent weapon against non-testable health disorders is outcrossing (the breeding of unrelated dogs).
-Because we are not operating under the restrictions of a closed studbook registry like AKC, we are free to seek the best possible matches in both temperament and health for every litter.
+Because we are not operating under the restrictions of a closed studbook registry, we are free to seek the best possible matches in both temperament and health for every litter.

 Copyright © 2024-2025 This Land Delightful Doodles LLC - All Rights Reserved